Crochet: Yarn types

-The spun fibers are generally divided into animal fibers, plant and synthetic fibers.
-These fiber types are chemically different, corresponding to proteins, carbohydrates and synthetic polymers, respectively.
+The spun fibers are generally divided into animal fibers, plant, and synthetic fibers.
+These fiber types are chemically different, corresponding to proteins, carbohydrates, and synthetic polymers, respectively.
 Animal fibers include silk, but generally are long hairs of animals such as sheep (wool), goat (angora, or cashmere goat), rabbit (angora), llama, alpaca, dog, cat, camel, yak, and muskox (qiviut).
 Plants used for fibers include cotton, flax (for linen), bamboo, ramie, hemp, jute, nettle, raffia, yucca, coconut husk, banana trees, soy and corn.
 Rayon and acetate fibers are also produced from cellulose mainly derived from trees.
 Common synthetic fibers include acrylics, polyesters such as dacron and ingeo, nylon and other polyamides, and olefins such as polypropylene.
 Of these types, wool is generally favored for crochet, chiefly owing to its superior elasticity, warmth and (sometimes) felting; however, wool is generally less convenient to clean and some people are allergic to it.
 It is also common to blend different fibers in the yarn, e.g., 85% alpaca and 15% silk.
 Even within a type of fiber, there can be great variety in the length and thickness of the fibers; for example, Merino wool and Egyptian cotton are favored because they produce exceptionally long, thin (fine) fibers for their type.

 A single spun yarn may be crochet as is, or braided or plied with another.
 In plying, two or more yarns are spun together, almost always in the opposite sense from which they were spun individually; for example, two Z-twist yarns are usually plied with an S-twist.
-The opposing twist relieves some of the yarns' tendency to curl up and produces a thicker, balanced yarn.
+The opposing twist relieves some of the yarn's tendency to curl up and produces a thicker, balanced yarn.
 Plied yarns may themselves be plied together, producing cabled yarns or multi-stranded yarns.
 Sometimes, the yarns being plied are fed at different rates, so that one yarn loops around the other, as in bouclé.
-The single yarns may be dyed separately before plying, or afterwards to give the yarn a uniform look.
+The single yarns may be dyed separately before plying, or afterward to give the yarn a uniform look.

 The dyeing of yarns is a complex art.
-Yarns need not be dyed; or they may be dyed one color, or a great variety of colors.
-Dyeing may be done industrially, by hand or even hand-painted onto the yarn.
+Yarns need not be dyed, or they may be dyed one color or a great variety of colors.
+Dyeing may be done industrially, by hand, or even hand-painted onto the yarn.
 A great variety of synthetic dyes have been developed since the synthesis of indigo dye in the mid-19th century; however, natural dyes are also possible, although they are generally less brilliant.
-The color-scheme of a yarn is sometimes called its colorway.
+The color scheme of a yarn is sometimes called its colorway.
 Variegated yarns can produce interesting visual effects, such as diagonal stripes.